imazen/Imazen.NativeDependencyManager/README.md

 ## open questions

 * Should we rename "Imazen.NativeDependencyManager" to "Udeps" or "MindfulLoader"?
 Is the brevity worth the clarity?
+* Do "32-bit only" .NET binaries also work on ARM or Windows Phone platforms?
+Or are they actually x86 architecture specific?

 ## Insurmountable caveats